Skip to main content

 Understanding Hormonal Feedback Loops

 Consider the example of the hypothalamic-pituitary-gonadal (HPG) axis, which governs reproductive and sexual health.
 In men, this axis regulates testosterone production; in women, it controls estrogen and progesterone.
-Alcohol can directly impact the cells within the testes and ovaries, to produce sex hormones.
+Alcohol can directly impact the cells within the testes and ovaries, reducing their capacity to produce sex hormones.

 Simultaneously, it can alter the signaling from the hypothalamus and pituitary gland, which are responsible for sending the initial commands to these gonadal glands.
 This dual impact creates a significant challenge to maintaining optimal reproductive hormone balance.